jennyinc777/real_or_fake_news/README.md

 ## The Kaggle Competition

 This [Kaggle Competition](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) was created by Clement Bisaillon.
-It is a great way to work with NLP to train your model to spot real or fake news.
+It is a great way to work with NLP models.

 ## What is in this repo?